Upper Circuit on IPO Listing Day Explained | Trading Guide for Beginners

 Why There Is Usually No Upper Circuit on Listing Day

-On the first day of trading after an Initial Public Offering (IPO), stock exchanges generally remove the regular price bands.
+On the first day of trading after an Initial Public Offering (IPO), stock exchanges usually remove standard price bands.

-This allows the stock price to move freely based on market demand and supply.
-The main objective is to allow a fair and accurate price discovery process.
+This allows the stock price to move freely depending on demand and supply in the market.

 What Is Price Discovery?

-Price discovery is the process by which the market determines the true value of a stock.
+Price discovery refers to the process by which the market determines the actual trading price of a stock.

-This happens through the interaction of buyers and sellers in the market.
-Several factors influence price discovery, including:
+This happens through continuous interaction between buyers and sellers.
+Several factors influence the price discovery process, including:

 Market sentiment